-|Title||Factors associated with cognitive evaluations in the United States |
+|Title||Factors associated with cognitive evaluations in the United States.|

 |Publication Type||Journal Article|

 |Year of Publication||2015|

-|Authors||Kotagal, V, Langa, KM, Plassman, BL, Fisher, GG, Giordani, B, Wallace, RB, Burke, JF, Steffens, DC, Kabeto, MU, Albin, RL, Foster, NL|
+|Authors||Kotagal, V, Langa, KM, Plassman, BL, Fisher, GG, Giordani, BJ, Wallace, RB, Burke, JF, Steffens, DC, Kabeto, MU, Albin, RL, Foster, NL|

 OBJECTIVE: We aimed to explore factors associated with clinical evaluations for cognitive impairment among older residents of the United States.

-Methods: Two hundred ninety-seven of 845 subjects in the Aging, Demographics, and Memory Study (ADAMS), a nationally representative community-based cohort study, met criteria for dementia after a detailed in-person study examination.
+METHODS: Two hundred ninety-seven of 845 subjects in the Aging, Demographics, and Memory Study (ADAMS), a nationally representative community-based cohort study, met criteria for dementia after a detailed in-person study examination.
 Informants for these subjects reported whether or not they had ever received a clinical cognitive evaluation outside of the context of ADAMS.
 Among subjects with dementia, we evaluated demographic, socioeconomic, and clinical factors associated with an informant-reported clinical cognitive evaluation using bivariate analyses and multivariable logistic regression.

-Results: Of the 297 participants with dementia in ADAMS, 55.2% (representing about 1.8 million elderly Americans in 2002) reported no history of a clinical cognitive evaluation by a physician.
+RESULTS: Of the 297 participants with dementia in ADAMS, 55.2% (representing about 1.8 million elderly Americans in 2002) reported no history of a clinical cognitive evaluation by a physician.
 In a multivariable logistic regression model (n = 297) controlling for demographics, physical function measures, and dementia severity, marital status (odds ratio for currently married: 2.63 [95% confidence interval: 1.10-6.35]) was the only significant independent predictor of receiving a clinical cognitive evaluation among subjects with study-confirmed dementia.

-Conclusions: Many elderly individuals with dementia do not receive clinical cognitive evaluations.
+CONCLUSIONS: Many elderly individuals with dementia do not receive clinical cognitive evaluations.
 The likelihood of receiving a clinical cognitive evaluation in elderly individuals with dementia associates with certain patient-specific factors, particularly severity of cognitive impairment and current marital status.

 |PubMed Central ID||PMC4336093|